helen-lehrer/portfolio-website-capstone/README.md

 //To Do:
 -create component diagram on figma

--content for skills/experiences
--button to download resume
--make color a lil more saturated
+-make more media queries-social media icons

+-work on front-ends of portfolio pieces/work section

--make more media queries-social media icons(they disappear when mobile, links aren't active yet)
+(they disappear when mobile, links aren't active yet)